stalj/KUE-Classes/faq/README.md

 ### I am already familiar with the subject of the classes.
 Do I need to participate in regular classes?

 It only depends on you.
 You will not receive a lower final grade for your absences.
 However, please take into account that students' attendance may be checked during regular classes.
 You can then receive bonus points for high attendance at classes.
-Detailed information can be found in the course syllabus.

 ### I have my own laptop.
 Can I use it during regular classes?